veorq/cryptocoding/README.md

 # Cryptocoding

-This page lists "coding rules" for implementations of cryptographic operations, and more generally to for operations involving secret or sensitive values.
+This page lists "coding rules" for implementations of cryptographic operations, and more generally for operations involving secret or sensitive values.

 The rules on this page are general recommendations and best practices to write safer code, but may not apply to all languages, may not be up-to-date with respect to the latest version of a language, OS, or library, and of course aren't sufficient to write secure code.
 It's focused on low-level (read: C) implementations—although we recommend against writing your own C cryptography components.